srbutler1/Swarms-financial-agent/README.md

 The system uses a custom approach to handle agent outputs:
 - Each agent uses `output_type="string"` for consistent output format
+- Structured markdown formatting ensures consistent parsing for visualizations
 - A custom output cleaner ensures valid string formatting
-- The `run_agent_safely` function directly accesses the agent's internal methods to bypass JSON parsing issues

 ### Error Handling

-The system includes comprehensive error handling for API calls and agent operations, with detailed logging to help diagnose issues.
+The system includes comprehensive error handling for API calls and agent operations:

-## API Integration

-The system uses the Financial Datasets API (financialdatasets.ai) for retrieving:
-- Real-time price snapshots for stocks
+- Graceful handling of connection errors with the OpenAI API
+- Fallback mechanisms for missing or invalid API keys
+- Continued execution even when errors occur with individual stocks

+### Data Visualization

+The system generates several types of visualizations:
-- Historical price data with customizable intervals
+- Individual stock price charts with moving averages
-- Recent news articles for a given ticker
+- Comparative performance charts normalizing multiple stocks to a common base
+- Recommendation summary charts visualizing the buy/sell/hold advice

 ## License